llahti/CarND-Behavioral-Cloning-P3/writeup_report.md

 My project includes the following files:
 * Code
-  - model.py containing the script to create and train the model
+  - model.py containing the script to create model
   - drive.py for driving the car in autonomous mode
   - model.h5 containing a trained convolution neural network
   - train.py used for training the model